bmaidu/bmaidu.github.io/index.md

 # Most Recent Research and Publication Snippet

-Left ventricular color-Doppler ultrasound imaging measures 1D flow velocity towards and away from the transducer on a 2D plane, missing complete flow information and pattern.
+Color-Doppler ultrasound imaging measures 1D flow velocity towards and away from the transducer on a 2D plane, missing detailed flow information and pattern.
 Intraventricular vector flow mapping (VFM) technique has gained traction in the past decade to reconstruct 2D flow maps using color-Doppler images by integrating mass conservation equation.
-However, traditional VFM techniques do not consider momentum balance (e.g., Navier-Stokes equations) and remain sensitive to imaging artifacts. <a href="https://doi.org/10.1016/j.compbiomed.2024.109476">In our most recent work</a>, we developed AI-VFM leveraging recent advances in physics-informed deep learning to reconstruct super-resolved and complete vector flow and pressure maps.
+However, this technique does not consider momentum balance (e.g., Navier-Stokes equations) and remain sensitive to imaging artifacts. <a href="https://doi.org/10.1016/j.compbiomed.2024.109476">In our most recent work</a>, we developed AI-VFM leveraging recent advances in physics-informed deep learning to reconstruct 2D super-resolved velocity and pressure maps.
+3D extension and applications of this work is in progress.

 <!-- Page-specific CSS -->
 <style>